 The standing committees of the Board are our Audit Committee and Sustainability Committee.
-As of December 31, 2021, the members of each committee were Kirk B. Griswold, Janet B. Haugen and Brian F. Hughes.
-Barry J. Bentley served as a member of the Audit Committee through May of 2021.
+The members of each committee for fiscal 2022 were Kirk B. Griswold, Janet B. Haugen and Brian F. Hughes.

 Directors are expected to attend annual meetings of stockholders.
-During the year ended December 31, 2021, the Board held fourteen meetings.
-In 2021, all of our directors attended at least 75% of the meetings of the Board and committees during the time in which he or she served as a member of the Board or such committee.
+During the fiscal year ended December 31, 2022, the Board held nine meetings.
+In 2022, all of our directors attended at least 75% of the meetings of the Board and committees during the time in which he or she served as a member of the Board or such committee.